 Let’s take a look at the top 10 advantages of wind energy that can be used today.

-- Wind energy is a free, renewable, green, source of energy that has a significantly small impact on the carbon footprint and will in fact “avoid 115 million tons of carbon dioxide emissions annually.”
+- Wind energy is a free, renewable, green, source of energy that has a significantly small impact on the carbon footprint.
+In 2018, electricity generated from wind turbines avoided an estimated 200 million tons of carbon pollution.
+That’s equal to about 43 million cars!

-- Harvard School of Public Health stated how wind power produced $7.4 billion in public health savings last year by simply removing any pollutants that create smog thus translating to a lower level of asthma attacks and other lung-related health issues.
+- The American Wind Energy Associated stated how wind power produced $9.4 billion in public health savings last year alone by simply removing any pollutants that create smog thus translating to a lower level of asthma attacks and other lung-related health issues.

 - Wind farms, areas where wind turbines are located, are excellent in providing energy to remote or isolated areas which is enormously advantageous to developing countries, those who reside in the mountain/countryside, and all others who live “off the grid.”